pcarrier/srv.us/README.md

 ### That's it?

 Non-HTTP protocols work too, as we only rely on the protocol to report errors.
+See [non-http protocols](non-http.md).

 The bandwidth used for your traffic is consumed twice.
 If [sponsorships](https://github.com/sponsors/pcarrier) don't cover operating costs and they increase significantly, heavy usage may require financial contribution to avoid throttling.